PuddletownDesign/Linux-Setups/README.md

 <https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-debian-8>

 Here we will set up an nginx webserver that will be available over the local network.
 We will have a single testing page that is viewable

+## Opening up nginx to the public

+Open up virtualbox and debians intall of nginx to the public over your home ip.

+## Basic Server Logging

+Effective methods of logging and flagging in bound connections

+## Ongoing adjustment of settings and services

+find a comfortable default to run the server on